Kamala Mills fire: Background

 Kamala Mills is a commercial complex located in Lower Parel, Mumbai, and houses 34 restaurants and bars in addition to several commercial offices.
 It is one of several former mill areas that are being redeveloped for commercial use in the city.

 Two restaurants located in the upper floors of the Trade Housing Building, 1 Above and Mojo's Pub, had been licensed by the Municipal Corporation of Greater Mumbai to use one-third of the rooftop space, with the remaining two-thirds to be reserved as an open area.
 Both restaurants constructed illegal temporary structures over the entire rooftop space, with canopies, to provide additional space for serving food and drinks.

 The restaurant 1 Above, was served notices by the Greater Mumbai Municipal Corporation of India on August 4, September 22 and October 27, 2017, for using the rooftop to serve drinks and food without permission.
 In August, some temporary construction on the rooftop by 1 Above was demolished by the Municipal Corporation of Greater Mumbai, as it had been constructed illegally.
 In October, the MCGM found that the same space was still being used illegally, and confiscated furniture that had been placed on the rooftop.

-Both, Mojo's Pub and 1 Above had also been served notices for illegally serving hookahs, a device used to vaporise inhale flavoured substances such as cannabis, by heating them up with charcoal.
+Both Mojo's Pub and 1 Above had also been served notices for illegally serving hookahs, a device used to vaporise and inhale substances such as flavoured tobacco or cannabis, by heating them up with charcoal.

 Fire

 Initial fire

 The fire began at 00:22 IST on 29 December 2017, in a bar called 1 Above, which was located on the rooftop of the three-storey Trade House Building in the Kamala Mills Compound.
 The fire spread to a bamboo canopy constructed over the rooftop eating area, and spread from there to the adjacent Mojo's Pub, which was separated from 1 Above by a partition.
-Both, 1 Above and Mojo's Pub were located alone one arm of the L-shaped building; from these two places, the fire spread along the other arm, damaging the offices of five media offices also located on the rooftop.
+Both, 1 Above and Mojo's Pub were located along one arm of the L-shaped building; from these two places, the fire spread along the other arm, damaging the offices of five media offices also located on the rooftop.
 The entire upper part of the building was engulfed in fire in about 30 minutes.

 There were approximately 200 people inside the building when the fire began.
-Access to the roof top consisted of one narrow staircase which lead to an elevator.
+Access to the roof top consisted of one narrow staircase which led to an elevator.
 A door on the terrace remained locked through the incident.
 As the fire burned, the rooftop collapsed, and parts which were made of combustible materials caught fire.
 This caused difficulties for the persons trying to escape the fire, as well as limited access for fire fighters.
 Several people who were not able to exit the rooftop attempted to take shelter in a washroom located on the rooftop.

 The collapsed roof damaged the exits of the offices of a news channel, TV9 Marathi, which was located on the floor below 1 Above.